zohra009/manipulating-hashes-prework/README.md

 #### Example 2:

-Now let's say that you want to add a whole new kay/value pair to your Jon Snow contact––his address.
+Now let's say that you want to add a whole new kay/value pair to your Jon Snow contact—his address.
 In a simpler hash with just one level of key value pairs, we've already learned how to add new key/value pairs.
 Here's a reminder:

 ```ruby
 hash = {first: "first value!", second: "second value!"}